|

 (e.g. wide and close at the mark) is when the outside boat is the

 right-of-way boat.
-For instance, the outside boat could leeward (end of
+For instance, the outside boat could be leeward (end

 a buoys-to-port triangle) or starboard (end of a buoys-to-starboard

-run), and in that case, the inside boat entitled to only
+run), and in that case, the inside boat is only entitled to mark-room,

 enough room to make a seamanlike rounding.